Meet Bill

 I practiced ophthalmology in Carroll County for 30 years – mostly based in Wolfeboro, but also for some years in North Conway.
 As a business owner I created jobs and as a doctor I got people back to their jobs.
 Many of my constituents are my former patients – they know me, I know them, and they know I have their best interests in mind as I make decisions in Concord.

 Over the years, I have given back to the community that has treated me so well.
 For twenty years, I was the volunteer Health Officer of Brookfield – promoting the common good and public health is very important to me.
-For 18 years, I have served as Trustee of Huggins Hospital, including 10 years as Treasurer.
+For 18 years, I served as Trustee of Huggins Hospital, including 10 years as Treasurer.
 I am fiscally disciplined and am proud of the role I played in putting Huggins on a firm financial footing – especially with recent issues at nearby hospitals.
 For 12 years, I was Brookfield’s Moderator, ensuring fair elections and our citizen’s right to vote.
 No one stole New Hampshire’s election.

 Like many traditional New Hampshire Republicans, I thought of myself as fiscally disciplined but socially compassionate.
 I treat the people’s money as frugally as I treat my own.
 But both nationally and here in New Hampshire, the Republican party has tried to purge itself of people like me.
-I tried to change this working from the inside and have concluded that is impossible.
+I tried to change this working from the inside and concluded that is impossible.

 In NH and throughout our country, we see increasingly partisan politics.
 While most voters are somewhere “in the middle,” our representatives are increasingly divided.
 Sadly, my former party has detached from reality.
-It is time for people like me to move on.
+It is past time for people like me to move on.

 We need a Senator advocating the moderate policies supported by most of our citizens.
 We need a Senator with the character to stand up to the loud and vocal minority which has gained control of the Republican party.
 I am running to become that Senator for District 3.

-Rep. Bill Marsh, MD, Carroll 8 (D-Brookfield)
+Former Rep. Bill Marsh, MD